 While the filling cools off, arrange the cabbage leaves.
 Cut them into hand size pieces, either rectangular, triangular or square, doesn’t matter much as long as they are roll-able.

 Make a wide steel pot ready (olive oil dishes turn out way better in steel ware).
 Line spare cabbage pieces at the bottom of the pot.

 Line cabbage rolls into the pot, tightly, but do not squeeze.
 Place a flat plate right onto the rolls to keep them in place.
 Add water, remaining 1/2 cup of olive oil, 1 teaspoon of salt and lemon juice, bring to boil.
 Cover and turn the heat to the lowest possible setting, almost like candlelight, cook until the rice absorbs all the water and is cooked.
 Add more boiling water if needed and cook further.
-Remove from the heat when al-dente.
+Remove from the heat when both rice and cabbage are cooked and soft.
 Let sit at room temperature for at least 12 hours, in the same pot with the lid on.
 The next day, remove cabbage rolls from the steel pot and serve with lemon, parsley leaves or dill.